-The registered political party or constituency association that wants to hold a nomination contest must inform Elections Ontario of the date of the official call of the nomination contest and of the date fixed for the vote.
-This is done by filing a Notice of Nomination Contest Form NC-2.
+The registered political party or constituency association that wants to hold a nomination contest must inform us of the date of the official call of the nomination contest and of the date fixed for the vote.
+This is done by filing a Form NC-2 Notice of Nomination Contest.

 If you actively engage in a nomination contest must register with us as a nomination contestant as soon as the registered political party advises us a contest is taking place.

 Before registering you must appoint a chief financial officer.
 Nomination contestants register with us by completing a Form NC-1 Nomination Contestant Registration and Change Notice.
 There is no fee to register as a nomination contestant.